Old Havana: A Local’s Guide to Habana Vieja

 Plaza de la Catedral

 The Plaza de la Catedral is home to Havana’s… you guessed it… cathedral!
-This distinctive cathedral is considered one of the most beautiful examples of baroque architectures in the Americas, and is part of the UNESCO World Heritage designation in Old Havana.
+This distinctive cathedral is considered one of the most beautiful examples of baroque architecture in the Americas, and is part of the UNESCO World Heritage designation in Old Havana.

 In addition to the cathedral, you’ll also find in this plaza the Museo de Arte Colonial, as well as art galleries.
-Take some time to pop in to the buildings around the cathedral!
+Take some time to pop into the buildings around the cathedral!